Modeling the frequency-domain ringdown amplitude of comparable-mass mergers with greybody factors: Introduction

 Because only a small subset of QNMs are measurable, an independent determination of the mass~$M$ and dimensionless spin~$\chi=J/M^2$ of the remnant BH is highly desirable (throughout this paper, we use $G=c=1$ units).
 Current consistency tests infer $(M,\chi)$ either from the early portion of the signal (inspiral and early merger) or from the full waveform~\cite{LIGOScientific:2020tif,LIGOScientific:2021sio}, and compare these estimates with those obtained from a handful of QNMs.
 This strategy, however, inherits any systematic uncertainties present in the inspiral and merger modeling, which may bias the inferred remnant properties~\cite{Gupta:2024gun} and weaken the overall test of GR.

-These challenges motivate the search for a complementary, non-QNM-centric description of the ringdown that could both improve our physical understanding of the remnant, provide an independent way to estimate~$(M,\chi)$, and allow for model-agnostic tests of gravity in the ringdown.
+There are various approaches based on numerical-relativity surrogates and post-peak analyses that can help to mitigate such sources of uncertainty~\cite{CalderonBustillo:2020rmh,Chandra:2025ipu,Gennari:2023gmx,Kankani:2025gqj}.
+Nevertheless, these challenges motivate the search for a complementary, non-QNM-centric description of the ringdown that could both improve our physical understanding of the remnant, provide an independent way to estimate~$(M,\chi)$, and allow for model-agnostic tests of gravity in the ringdown.
+This search has led to recent increased interest in the BH greybody factor, which quantifies the absorptive nature of the BH geometry.
+Specifically, the greybody factor is given by the transmissivity of the BH effective potential, and since it depends only on the geometry of the BH, it potentially offers a complementary way to extract the remnant mass and spin.

 It was recently suggested that the greybody factor of the remnant BH hole modulates the ringdown amplitude in the frequency domain~\cite{Oshita:2023cjz}, offering a complementary way to extract the remnant mass and spin.
 Although originally developed within BH perturbation theory for the signal emitted by a test particle plunging into a BH~\cite{Oshita:2023cjz,Rosato:2024arw,Rosato:2025byu}, this model was later shown to describe remarkably well the ringdown of comparable-mass mergers~\cite{Okabayashi:2024qbz}.
 Moreover, greybody factors are known to be stable under small perturbations of the effective potential --~such as those induced by environmental or beyond-GR effects~\cite{Rosato:2024arw,Oshita:2024fzf,Rosato:2025lxb}~-- in sharp contrast with the well-studied spectral instability of QNMs~\cite{Nollert:1996rf,Barausse:2014tra,Jaramillo:2020tuu,Cheung:2021bol,Berti:2022xfj}.